PawseySC/singularity-containers/_episodes/22-build-docker.md

 ```
 {: .source}

-`LABEL` adds metadata to the image.
-OCI annotation names are used here so that the purpose and publisher of the image can be identified with image-inspection tools.
+`LABEL` adds metadata to the image and accepts one or more key-value pairs.
+This example uses predefined annotation keys from the [OCI Image Specification](https://specs.opencontainers.org/image-spec/annotations/), including `org.opencontainers.image.title`, `org.opencontainers.image.description`, and `org.opencontainers.image.vendor`.
+Using these standard keys makes the metadata easier for OCI-compatible tools to interpret consistently.

-##### `RUN`: execute build-time commands
+#### `RUN`: execute build-time commands

 ```dockerfile
 RUN set -eux; \